AdguardTeam/dnsproxy/README.md

 # DNS Proxy <!-- omit in toc -->

-A simple DNS proxy server that supports all existing DNS protocols including `DNS-over-TLS`, `DNS-over-HTTPS`, and `DNSCrypt`.
+A simple DNS proxy server that supports all existing DNS protocols including `DNS-over-TLS`, `DNS-over-HTTPS`, `DNSCrypt`, and `DNS-over-QUIC`.
+Moreover, it can work as a `DNS-over-HTTPS`, `DNS-over-TLS` or `DNS-over-QUIC` server.

-Moreover, it can work as a `DNS-over-HTTPS` and/or `DNS-over-TLS` server.
+> Note that `DNS-over-QUIC` support is experimental, don't use it in production.

 - [How to build](#how-to-build)
 - [Usage](#usage)